Here's How Much It Would Cost To Live In Beck's Apartment On

 Advertisement

 The show sort of addresses this, with Joe remarking in the first episode, as he stands outside Beck's apartment: "Nice, too nice.
-I’m thinking subsidised housing."
-Indeed, Beck's housing is subsidised through her grad program at NYU, something that becomes a plot point when a lecherous professor threatens to get her fired from her teaching assistant gig, thus disqualifying her from the housing subsidy.
+I’m thinking subsidized housing."
+Indeed, Beck's housing is subsidized through her grad program at NYU, something that becomes a plot point when a lecherous professor threatens to get her fired from her teaching assistant gig, thus disqualifying her from the housing subsidy.

 It's worth noting that in reality, however, NYU grad housing is a far cry from Beck's spacious, light-filled, unfortunately Peeping Tom-friendly West Village digs.
 According to the school's website, "Housing provided by the University for graduate students generally involves two locations: Washington Square Village (WSV) and Stuyvesant Town (StuyTown).
 Housing for graduate students is not guaranteed and is very limited."